Dokument/PyBitmessage-Daemon/README.md

 It allows you to interact with PyBitmessage via the api which unforatunately (as of PyBitmessage version 0.3.0) is limited.

+Please make sure that you are using Python 2.7.x

 Setup
 =====